-With rich antioxidant-rich matcha green tea and three other powerful superfoods - acai, chia seed, and quinoa, KITAO’s Matcha + Chia Cleansing Cream transform into a soothing cleansing milk when water is added and effectively dissolves makeup and excess oil.
+With rich antioxidant-rich matcha green tea and three other powerful superfoods - acai, chia seed, and quinoa, the KITAO Matcha + Chia Cleansing Cream transform into a soothing cleansing milk when water is added and effectively dissolves makeup and excess oil.

 How to use a cleanser the right way

 Take a generous amount and gently massage it onto a dry face.
-Make sure you’re not applying too much pressure with your fingers, because remember — friction is your enemy!
-For delicate areas like around your eyes, use your ring finger and pinky finger and gently massage like you’re touching a baby’s skin.
+Make sure you’re not applying too much pressure with your fingers, because remember, friction is your enemy!
+For delicate areas like around your eyes, use your ring finger and pinky finger and gently massage as if you’re touching a baby’s skin.

 Then comes the important step most people forget.
 Take a small amount of lukewarm water onto your hands and gently blend it in with the cleanser.
-You’ll see the cleanser turn into a soft milky texture.
-This process is called “Nyu-ka” in Japanese and it’s super important in getting all the makeup out of your pores.
+You’ll see the cleanser turn into a soft, milky texture.
+This process is called “Nyu-ka” in Japanese and it’s very important in getting all the makeup and dirt out of your pores.

 Once you’re done with this, you’re ready to rinse.
 Make sure you’re rinsing at least 30 times.
 Wait, come again?
 Yes, you read it right.
 You need to rinse at least THIRTY times to thoroughly wash out the cleanser.
 If you skip this step, you’ll end up leaving dirt and residue on your skin and the moisture and nutrients that follow won’t be able to penetrate into your skin.

-Infused with organic matcha and other superfoods, KITAO’s Matcha + Chia Enzyme Powder transforms into a rich and fine foam when applied to wet skin.
+Infused with organic matcha and other superfoods, the KITAO Matcha + Chia Enzyme Powder transforms into a rich and fine foam when applied to wet skin.
 Its gentle granules help buff away dead skin and impurities trapped deep within the pores, while gentle papaya extract brightens and refines.